Kithraya/DOMContentLoaded/README.md

 # DOMContentLoaded
+Executes JS as soon as the DOM loads.
 Cross-Browser DOMContentLoaded polyfill, with no dependencies.

 Tested via BrowserStack with helpful documentation from MDN and various other sites.